 After I get out of the shower, I pat my face dry with a towel.
 That’s the extent of my cleansing routine.

 As mentioned above, I usually try to just leave things alone.
 I find that moisturizing my face usually causes breakouts, no matter what I use.
-Yep, lucky me—I’m in my 40s and will still get pimples.
+Yep, lucky me—I’m in my 40s and still sometimes get pimples.
 It doesn’t happen all the time, but I know it nearly always happens when I try to put something on my face.

 Do an empirical test of each product.
 Stop a single product for 1-2 weeks, and see what changes.
 Is it really making any difference?
 Does it make anything worse?